 Thank you for supporting our mission!
 If you have more questions about this event or how to involve your place of worship, please email/call Donate Life Northwest at firstname.lastname@example.org or (503) 494-7888.

 Are you interested in getting National Donor Sabbath materials to your place of worship this November?
 Request free materials using this form.
 A Donate Life Northwest staff member will contact you to let you know your materials are on their way.
-Please note: Quantity of materials is based on event type and event attendance; all are subject to availability.
+Please note: The quantity of materials is based on event type and event attendance; all are subject to availability.